 On 20 May 2021, the Company has entered into a memorandum of understanding with AGPL for settlement of the call option in respect of the minority investment granted in the definitive share purchase agreement for cash consideration of US\$4,326,000.
 The borrowing with fair value amounted to US\$3,000,000 was also derecognised as part of the consideration agreed and settled in the previous financial year.
-The gain arising from disposal of the investment of US\$143,000 was recognised in profit or loss.
+During the previous financial year, the gain arising from disposal of the investment of US\$143,000 was recognised in profit or loss.